-Stephen Mandel also said an Alberta Party government will place a greater focus on the prevention side of health, including the fluoridation of municipal drinking water.
+An Alberta Party government will place a greater focus on the prevention side of health, including the fluoridation of municipal drinking water.

 “It’s been shown that putting fluoride in water is a safe and effective strategy for preventing tooth decay, so we want to see this done.
 We will work with municipalities to help them do this in a way that makes sense for their communities.
 Under an Alberta Party government you’ll see the province putting more support into the prevention side of things.”

 - Coverage under the Alberta Health Care Insurance Plan will expand to include an annual dental check-up, up to and including age 12 and two dental x-rays at age 10.

 - To be covered the dental services must be delivered within Alberta.

 - The program will improve the health of 650,000 Albertan children under the age of 12.
 Hundreds of thousands of families will save money and the stress of paying for dental fees.

 - Dental benefits currently provided to lower-income families under the Alberta Child Health Benefit will continue.

 - The program is expected to cost approximately $48 million per year.

 - An Alberta Party government will expect that municipalities with a population greater than 10,000 take steps to ensure fluoridated water reaches children in their jurisdictions.
 An Alberta Party government will work in collaboration with municipalities to implement solutions that make sense for each community.